VinayKale1998/FlashCard/README.md

 By default the outler renders the below createflashcard page because of the router configurations

 **CreateFlashCard**
-The major page in the whole app, where we actually use Formik library to add Forms for Flash card deck creation Form Handles the below things
+The major page in the whole app, where we actually use Formik library to add Forms for Flash card deck creation.
+Handles the below things

 1. Accept User input for Group name , Description and Group Image
 2. Accept user input for Term Name(card name), term description and Term image, multiple such terms can be added to one group